What is CVP Analysis?

 #2 Break-Even Point

 The break-even point (BEP), in units, is the number of products the company must sell to cover all production costs.
-Similarly, the break-even point in dollars is the amount of sales the company must generate to cover all production costs.
-The formula is shown below:
+Similarly, the break-even point in dollars is the number of sales the company must generate to cover all production costs.

 The formula for break-even point (BEP) is:

 BEP =Total Fixed Costs / CM per Unit

 The BEP, in units, would be equal to 240,000/15 = 16,000 units.
 Therefore, if the company sells 16,000 units, the profit will be zero and the company will “break even” and only cover its production costs.

 #3 Changes in Net Income (What-if Analysis)

 It is quite common for companies to want to estimate how their net income will change with changes in sales behavior.
 For example, companies can use sales performance targets or net income targets to determine their effect on each other.

 In this example, if management wants to earn a profit of at least $100,000, how many units must the company sell?

 We can apply the appropriate what-if formula below: